Istar-Eldritch/concurrency-workshop/slides.md

 **examples/06_arc_mut.rs**

 <!-- TODO: Local thread storage.
 How does it work, how do we use it? -->
 ---

+### ⚠️ The dangers of concurrency

+**What does Rust help with?**
+- Data races
+- Cross-thread dangling pointers

+**You still need to pay atention to**
+- Race conditions
+- Dead lock conditions
+---

 ## 🏗 Data parallelisation